-You can make a significant amount of money renting a room, a unit, or your home in the right situation.
+You can make a significant amount of money renting a room, a unit, or a home in the right situation.
 Here are a few sites to consider:

 Depending on where you live, you may be able to make money renting your home at particular times of the year.
 Rent Like A Champion is a site that allows renters to find private homes near games, golf tournaments, races, and other big events.
-In the right location, you can make great money in a short period by renting your home to one of the thousands of visitors who will be descending upon the area.
+In the right location, you can make great money quickly by renting your home to one of the thousands of visitors who will descend upon the area.

-You may think renting out a room or unit isn’t possible for you, but with some creativity, you might be surprised by what’s possible.
-Long Island residents Marsha Kelly, a marketing consultant at Best4Business, and her husband converted their garage into a 400-square foot apartment.
+You may think renting out a room or unit isn’t possible for you, but with some creativity, you might be surprised by what works.
+Long Island resident Marsha Kelly, a marketing consultant at Best4Business, and her husband converted their garage into a 400-square-foot apartment.
 They moved into the apartment and now rent out the 4-bedroom house, which generates more than $50,000 per year.

 Instead of renting a bedroom, how about renting out your kitchen?
-This won’t be an option for everyone, but if you have a kitchen that would be suitable for bakers, chefs, caterers, and others who need to rent a kitchen, it could be a great way to make some extra money.
+This won’t be an option for everyone, but if you have a kitchen suitable for bakers, chefs, caterers, and others who need to rent a kitchen, it could be a great way to make some extra money.

 The article How to Prepare Your Kitchen for Rental on K!TCHEN Mag is an excellent primer if you’re interested in pursuing this idea.